Skip to content

 Known as one of America’s favorite pastimes, NASCAR Odds can be an exciting, adrenaline-boosting day if you make your way down to the racetracks.
 With over 1,500 races at over 100 tracks throughout 48 American states, you will find that there are plenty of NASCAR betting opportunities available throughout the season.

 NASCAR has many different racing series, featuring various skill levels for drivers from around the world.
-The three main NASCAR Odds series that are tested on a national level are:
+The three main NASCAR series that are tested on a national level are:

 1. Sprint Cup Series, which showcases some of the top talent in the world like Jeff Gordon and Dale Earnhardt Jr. These cars are exceptionally fast, reaching high speeds of 180 miles per hour, depending on the track.

-2. Xfinity Series is the next step down from the Sprint Cup, where drivers can qualify to earn spots into the Sprint Cup.
+2. Xfinity Series is the next step down from the Sprint Cup, where drivers can qualify to earn spots in the Sprint Cup.
 The cars are not as fast, only pushing 750 horsepower to the Sprint Cup’s 850.
 While it’s a bit slower, it’s still highly entertaining as you will see many familiar names in this race.

 3. Camping World Truck Series takes souped-up pick-up trucks and adds engines that can handle 750 horsepower.
 They can travel the speeds of the Xfinity but are obviously pick-up trucks that are less stable and difficult to control at those speeds.